 We also provide information to inform and educate the community about mental health.
 As well as this are resources to seek support for those currently facing a mental illness.
 These can be found on our Facts and Find Help pages.

-All of the funds from every purchase go straight into the charity organisation, helping us to continue doing what we do, including giving hope, running campaigns, connecting people to the help they deserve and investing directly into mental health research and treatment.
+All of the funds from every purchase go straight into the charity organisation, helping us to continue doing what we do, including giving hope, campaigns, connecting people to the help they deserve and investing directly into mental health research and treatment.
 All of Cars For Hope’s members and contributors are volunteers.

 Cars For Hope does not offer direct support to people wishing to seek help as we are not trained health professionals.
 We exist as a bridge for those who are wishing to seek help by providing information and resources which can be found on our Find Help page.